Rockypocky77/ChancifySATPrep/sat4.md

 A) NO CHANGE
 B) Despite extensive market research, the product launch failed to meet expectations.
 C) Despite extensive market research; the product launch failed to meet expectations.
-D) Despite extensive market research the product launch failed to meet expectations.
+D) Despite extensive market research, and the product launch failed to meet expectations.

 Having evaluated all proposals carefully, recommendations were made by the review panel.

 A) NO CHANGE
 B) Having evaluated all proposals carefully, the review panel made recommendations.
-C) Having evaluated all proposals carefully, recommendations by the review panel were made.
+C) Having evaluated all proposals carefully, the review panel's recommendations were made.
 D) Having evaluated all proposals carefully, making of recommendations occurred.

 SECTION 2: MATH (Questions 55–98)

 A company's cost C = 9(x + 4) and revenue R = 6(x - 5), where x is units produced.
-If C = R, what is x?
+The company also has a fixed overhead cost k.
+If C = R + k and k = 66, what is x?

 A) -22
-B) 22
+B) -11
-C) -66/3
+C) 0
-D) 66
+D) 22

-If 8x - 15 ≥ 33, what is the smallest integer value of x that satisfies this inequality?
+If 8x - 15 ≥ 33, and x must also satisfy x ≤ 10, what is the smallest integer value of x that satisfies both requirements?

 A) 6
 B) 7
-C) 2.25
+C) 8
-D) 48
+D) 10

 A linear function f(x) = mx + b passes through (0, -7) and (5, 8).
 What is the value of m?

 A) 3
 B) -3
-C) 1/5
+C) 1/3
 D) 15

 If 9x + 13 = 6x + 34, what is x?

 A) 7
 B) -7
-C) 47/15
+C) 47/3
 D) 21

 If 8x + 3y = 49 and 5x - y = 22, what is x?

 A) 5
-B) 115/23
+B) 6
 C) -5
 D) 71

 If 7x + 4y = 59 and x = 9, what is y?

 A) -1
-B) 4
+B) 1
 C) -4
 D) 122